Israel-Josmar/fetch-this/README.md

 ## Roadmap

 - [x] accept a config object to perform a GET request
-- [x] dynamic values
-  - accept payload for interpolation
-  - compile config object values as template passing the payload as template data
 - [ ] add createFetch, same API as fetch, returns a fetch-this config
 - [ ] add query params to the config, like `{ query: { a: 'b' } }`
 - [ ] add method to the config, like `{ method: POST }` (GET by default)